 To her, wearing a mask is no big deal because it helps protect her and others.
 She already gets irked every so often by a mask-less jogger.
 Moving to a state where there’s less mask-wearing during a pandemic would make her feel constantly agitated.

 At the end of the day, people just want to feel safe, which is one of the reasons why the demand for nicer, larger homes is soaring.
 Some people who were considering leaving coastal states for heartland states are now reconsidering given the positivity rates have completed turned.

 Meanwhile, perhaps more liquid capital that could have been invested in heartland states is now being redirected towards coastal real estate again.
 With the U.S. median home price increasing strongly, partly thanks to higher demand in the heartland, coastal real estate is becoming relatively more attractive.

 It may be normal to see hundreds of Ohio State football fans tailgating without masks.
+It may be accepted that places like Alabama and Texas have fully opened up a couple months before everyone can get a vaccine.
 However, to some coastal state residents, just seeing fans back in a college football stadium is an anathema for safety protocols.

 Real Estate Performance Going Forward

 I still have over $500,000 invested in a real estate crowdfunding fund with properties throughout America’s heartland.
 Overall, the IRR is about 12%, which has outperformed my San Francisco real estate holdings since I started investing in late-2016.
 However, I wonder whether such outperformance will continue as coronavirus positivity rates increase.

 My feeling is that the outperformance will narrow.
 Perhaps the overall tide of increased real estate demand due to low mortgage rates and more work from home will trump any slowdown in outside capital looking to invest in heartland real estate.